tanaylab/mtecs_multiome/README.md

 - [mcATAC R package](https://github.com/tanaylab/mcATAC)

 ### Usage
-1. to initiate, you will need to download a .zip file (`mtecs_multiome_data.tar.gz`) that contains all the required raw data, cached objects and specifications.
+1. to initiate, you will need to download a .tar.gz file (`mtecs_multiome_data.tar.gz`) that contains all the required raw data, cached objects and specifications.

    to do that, please run the following bash command from a designated working directory created for the project:
    ``` bash